 Carries: Lipstick, tint, pencil, gloss, crayon, butter

-Mineral Fusion’s non-toxic, vegan lipsticks are EWG-verified and gluten-free.
+Mineral Fusion’s lipsticks are vegan, gluten-free, and made with natural ingredients.
 They contain natural ingredients (many of which are certified organic) like cocoa seed, coconut, and avocado oil.
 These natural lipsticks come highly-rated in a wide variety of colors.

 Carries: Lipstick, pencil, balm